mdarora/BookStore_project/README.txt

 	-Added Api call method for deleting the category in category controller 0141
-	-Added the onclick event in js file to call the api delete endpoint
+	-Added the onclick event in js file to call the api delete endpoint 0150
+	-created Delete function to make an api call using ajax and showing alerts withswal and toastr